 - Cashbox with change (don’t rely on the venue for this)

 - Inventory sheets to track your sales

 - Pens/markers (for mailing list, signing autographs)

 - Mailing list sign-up: Email addresses are still the most reliable way to stay in touch with your fans, and the best way to convert fans to paying customers.
 So get those email addresses anyway you can, even offer a free sticker/pin in return, it will be a great long-term investment for your band.

 Here’s an example of a great merch table setup that shows great signage, mailing list sign-up and bundling options: What’s Your Merch Setup (Grassrootsy Blog).

 Band Tip: And remember, always mention your merch while on stage!
 A few polite reminders to the crowd can really help drive sales.

 Sell merch online

 To sell your merch online, first and foremost, start with your own website.
 If you have a website on Bandzoogle, you can setup your own merch store in just a few minutes (with no % taken from your sales).
 If your website is hosted elsewhere, or if you want extra features like inventory management, and integration with a fulfillment partner, there are services like Topspin and Nimbit that have widgets that you can embed to sell merch through your site.
-Whichever way you decide to setup your online store, be sure to read the Do’s and Don’t of a website store page for some great tips on how to improve your online store.
+Whichever way you decide to setup your online store, be sure to read the The Ultimate Guide to Selling Band Merch Online for some great tips on how to improve your online store.